calimero-network/core/README.mdx

 # Core Cli Wrapper (crate::merow)
+[CONTRIBUTING]: CONTRIBUTING.md
+[setting up a calimero node]: https://calimero-network.github.io/getting-started/setup/

-A CLI wrapper for setting up a Calimero Node that provides a custom node configuration file for initializing and running a node.
+A CLI wrapper for [setting up a calimero node] that provides a custom node configuration file for initializing and running a node.

-*This project is forked from the [original core repository](https://github.com/calimero-network/core) from the Calimero Network, and actively syncs the fork at midnight.*
+*This project is forked from the [original core repository](https://github.com/calimero-network/core) from the Calimero Network, and actively syncs every hour.*
 ## Features

 - Custom Node Configuration File
 - Simple Commands to Initialize and Run a Calimero Node
-- Creates a Node Home Directory at the root (if it doesn't already exist)
+- Creates a Node Home Directory at the root (if it doesn't exist)

 ## Prerequisites
 - Rust:  [Official Rust Installation](https://www.rust-lang.org/tools/install)